dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Health is the greatest gift, contentment the greatest wealth, faithfulness the best relationship.
+  My goal is not to fail fast.
+My goal is to succeed over the long run.
+They are not the same thing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1061 days)